taw00/dashcore-rpm/README.binaries.md

 ```

 And then after the refreshed packages were updated, restart the wallet or
 `dashd`.
-Please note that for major upgrades, more actions may have to be taken
+Please note that for SOME major upgrades, more actions may have to be
-for example, a masternode going from 0.12.3 to 0.13.0 requires a masternode
+taken for example, a masternode going from 0.12 to 0.13 requires a masternode
 restart (protocol change from 70210 to 70213).
+0.13 to 0.14 does not need a
+masternode restart.

 #### Good luck!